Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 | Self-Hosted | Yes (Rust server) |

 Tabby takes a different approach: you run a self-hosted server, and the VS Code extension connects to it.
-That server handles model inference, codebase indexing, and team management.
+The server handles model inference, codebase indexing, and team management.

-That architecture is why Tabby works well for teams.
-You set up one GPU server, and every developer gets completions from it.
-The Answer Engine feature indexes your internal docs and codebase for RAG-powered answers to project-specific questions.
+That architecture works well for teams.
+Set up one GPU server and every developer gets completions from it.
+The Answer Engine indexes your internal docs and codebase for RAG-powered answers.
+LDAP auth and usage analytics come built in.

-The setup cost is higher than Continue.
-You’re running a Rust-based server process, configuring model backends, managing infrastructure.
+Setup cost is higher than Continue.
+You’re running a Rust server, configuring backends, managing infrastructure.
 For a solo developer, that’s overkill.
 For a team of 5-10 developers sharing one beefy GPU server, it pays for itself on day one versus Copilot Business licenses.

-Who it’s for: Teams who want a self-hosted Copilot replacement with shared infrastructure.
-Solo devs should use Continue instead.
+Who it’s for: Teams who want shared infrastructure.
+Solo devs should use Continue.

 | Detail | Info |